kirui93/ScenTrees.jl/paper/paper.md

 ```
 The generated data has a length equal to the number of columns of the original data.
 These generated trajectories are the ones we use to approximate a scenario tree and a scenario lattice in the following subsections.

-## Approximating with a scenario tree
+## Approximation with scenario tree

 Consider a scenario tree with a branching vector $[1,3,3,3,2]$.
 We approximate this process using $1,000,000$ iterations as follows:
 ```julia